Worship leaders, we’ve gotten really good at leading songs but not leading worship.

 3. Being Prophetic – The best worship pastors are prayerful.
 They’re not just in prayer about Sunday’s set, but about the people.
 They pursue the voice of God for their church.
 They want to know what God is saying.

 4. Spotlighting the Gospel – Attention.
-It’s an important word when it comes to worship because, essentially, you are calling a room full of people to rapt attention.
+It’s an important word when it comes to leading worship because, essentially, you are calling a room full of people to rapt attention.
 But what are they focusing on?
 Your team and your talent?
 Are you crafting your set in order to magnify the coolness of your art?
 Or are you crafting an experience that magnifies Jesus and spotlights the Gospel?
 Because in my mind, that’s the only choice.

 5. Prepping for Spontaneity – Depending on your tradition, spontaneous can mean a lot of things.
 Allow me to broaden the category.
 Think of spontaneous as relaxed.
 You can’t be spontaneous if you don’t know what you’re doing.
 “Feeling the moment” can only happen when the basics are intuitive.
 You can’t be spontaneous as a Quarterback if you don’t know how to throw a football.
 By building up that intuitive sense on your instrument, with singing, with flow, you’ll build up the necessary tools to lead well in the moment if you feel a deviation from the plan is necessary.

-6. Leading in-between songs – What you do in between songs can make all the difference between your worship set feeling plastic or real.
+6. Leading in-between songs – What you do in between songs can make all the difference between your leading worship set feeling plastic or real.
 Get comfortable with transitions.
 Don’t just stop and restart.

 7. Developing Patience – How do you handle it when people don’t respond as you’d hoped?
 How do you handle being nervous?
 Great worship leaders know when to be intense and when to be calm.
 It’s about having a patient disposition where you’re trusting the Holy Spirit: speak clearly, know how to navigate silence and stay in control.